jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 The Dashboard contains 2 main elements:

 1. **Tabs**: These contain Toolbars - small controls containing buttons and dropdown relevant to a single Function, often avoiding the need to access the Function popup directly.

-Each toolbar contains a Config button which gives access the main popup for that Function.

 The Dashboard can also include Custom Toolbars

 2. **Shortcut Buttons**: a group of Buttons that provide ready access to frequently used functions.

 The Dashboard can be viewed in collapsed / expanded / floating state as required.

-See the [Dashboard Function Read Me](../functions/dashboard-function.md) for more information.

 ### Tool Panel